 The Permittees must disclose areas of uncertainty in the analysis of monitoring data and related conclusions.
 The disclosure must be adequate to allow a reasonable independent assessment of the validity of the methods and conclusions.
 Areas of uncertainty include but are not limited to variance in sample or population data; error in measurements, calculations, or estimates; levels of confidence in the accuracy of values; and factors that are unmeasured or unmeasurable.

+Analyses of monitoring results must explicitly evaluate compliance with receiving water limitations and WQBELs, using methods consistent with applicable TMDL monitoring requirements where they exist.

-V. Program Monitoring Requirements
+Program Monitoring Requirements

 Goals